Sarfarosh (1999 film): Music

+The film's music was composed by Jatin–Lalit, with lyrics written by Israr Ansari, Nida Fazli, Sameer, and Indeevar.

+The vocals for Shah, Khan and Bendre were provided by Jagjit Singh, Kumar Sanu and Alka Yagnik, respectively.
+The album also features the vocals of Kavita Krishnamurthy, Roop Kumar Rathod and Sonu Nigam.

-The film's music was composed by Jatin–Lalit.
-Lyrics are penned by Israr Ansari, Nida Fazli, Sameer, and Indeevar.
-Hosh Walon ko khabar kya was penned by Nida Fazli according to Lalit Pandit.
-Jatin Pandit on his Youtube channel has specified how the ghazal was originally composed for Bhupinder Singh and Jatin-Lalit recorded Bhupinder's version of the ghazal but on the insistence of the film's administrators and their request for a more popular ghazal singer; they approached Jagjit Singh to sing this ghazal.
-Jatin also noted that he made it a point to create a new tune for the Jagjit Singh's version as to honor the work put in by Bhupinder earlier.
+Hosh Walon Ko Khabar Kya was penned by Nida Fazli, inspired by the Indian poet Kabirdas' verse Haman Hai Ishq Mastana.
+Jatin Pandit has specified that Jatin-Lalit recorded the ghazal with Bhupinder Singh, for whom it was originally composed, but on the insistence of the film's administrators and their request for a more popular ghazal singer, leading them to approach Jagjit Singh.
+Jatin noted that he made it a point to create a new tune for the Jagjit Singh version as to honor the work put in by Bhupinder Singh earlier.

 Reception

 Critical response

-Upon theatrical release, Sarfarosh received critical acclaim from film critics.
+Upon release, Sarfarosh received critical acclaim from film critics.
 Naseeruddin Shah was especially praised for his role of a Muhajir.
 The reviewer for Filmfare rated the film four stars out of five and wrote, "What makes this film so exceptional is its carefully thought out characterization and brilliant performances.
 Although this is his first film, director John Mathew Matthan draws perfectly crafted outputs from his entire cast.
 Aamir brings the role of A.C.P.
 Rathod to a never-before-seen dimension of reality."
 He further added, "Sarfarosh succeeds in connecting with the audiences, as it manages to transcend its medium and do a great deal more than just entertain."

 Suparn Verma of Rediff.com felt that the film "manages to marry serious cinema with the commercial variety" and wrote that the "script has this no-nonsense look to it, clearly and succinctly establishing the protagonist's past ..."
 In addition to commending the acting performances of Naseeruddin Shah, Aamir Khan and Sonali Bendre, he lauded the departments of direction, music, choreography, and called the camerawork "good in parts but lack[ing] technical finesse".